fgl27/SmartTwitchTV/README.md

 ## Installation Tizen and Java SDK

-* I used the **Tizen Studio 2.3 with IDE installer** (Any version above that must work well), download the 32/64 bit according to yours CPU architecture, on windows it is a .exe file around 480MB just install it like any other .exe file, on Linux the file is a executable binary 480Mb size, to run it first give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, **On linux it may ask you to use apt-get to install missing dependencies below are the one asked by **Tizen Studio** 2.3**
+* I used the **Tizen Studio 2.4 with IDE installer** (Any version above that must work well), download the 32/64 bit according to yours CPU architecture, on windows it is a .exe file around 480MB just install it like any other .exe file, on Linux the file is a executable binary 480Mb size, to run it first give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, **On Linux it may ask you to use apt-get to install missing dependencies below are the one asked by **Tizen Studio 2.4**
 #

 	sudo apt-get install libwebkitgtk-1.0-0 rpm2cpio expect python2.7 ruby